xyzmaps/xyz-documentation/docs/cli/tutorials/shapefiles.md

 The XYZ Maps CLI will attempt to load the entire shapefile into memory before uploading it to the API.
 This will generally work for shapefiles up to 200MB, but you will start to see Node.js memory errors beyond that.

 While GeoJSON and CSVs can be streamed via the `upload -s` option, this option is not yet available for shapefiles.
-You will have the most success converting the shapefile to GeoJSON and then uploading to Data Hub.
+You will have the most success converting the shapefile to GeoJSON and then uploading to XYZ Maps.

     mapshaper big_data.shp -o format=geojson big_data.geojson
     xyzmaps space upload spaceID -f big_data.geojson -s

 _Note that `-a` is not available when `-s` is used, but you can still specify properties to convert into tags using `-p`._

-You can also open the very large shapefile in QGIS and save directly to a Data Hub space using the Data Hub QGIS plugin, though this will be slower than using the CLI streaming feature as the QGIS plugin is not multi-threaded.
+You can also open the very large shapefile in QGIS and save directly to a XYZ Maps space using the XYZ Maps QGIS plugin, though this will be slower than using the CLI streaming feature as the QGIS plugin is not multi-threaded.

 ## Projections and CRS (Coordinate Reference Systems)